Table of Contents

 This treatment encompasses the discussion of thoughts, feelings and behavior with the help of a trained professional.
 The main aim of this treatment is:

-- They can also suggest strategies to resolve problems, if required can also change the patients attitude and behavior
+- They can also suggest strategies to resolve problems, and, if required, can also change the patient’s attitude and behavior.

 They are basically classified into: